jeremykvlim/kattis/README.md

 Occasionally when I learn new techniques, I do revisit some old solutions of mine to see if I can improve them, so I do update my old code (provided I do remember that problem).

+Many of these solutions were implemented after reading the editorials, and I suggest you to do the same if you find yourself stuck.
 If you have any questions about a particular solution, please contact me at j_lim@u.nus.edu.